Viable bounce from non-minimal inflation: Constructing the model

 \subsection{Slow-roll inflationary model}

-During the early Universe, the scalar field is assummed to dominate over the braotropic fluid.
+During the early Universe, the scalar field is assumed to dominate over the barotropic fluid.
 Therefore, one can ignore the matter containing the barotropic fluid in the action \eqref{Eq:non-minimal-action}.
 If the scalar field is slowly rolling down the potential $V(\phi)$, the Universe undergoes a quasi-exponential expansion, referred to as the slow-roll inflationary expansion.
 To understand the dynamics, let us define the slow-roll parameters as

-where $E=f_{I}^2(\omega_{I}+6f_{I,\phi}^2)$.
-Also, here we use the subscript `$I$' for denoting the slow-roll inflationary models.
-Similarly, later when discussing the bouncing scenario, we shall use subscript `$b$'.
-The slow-roll conditions are These conditions ensure the first slow-roll parameter $\epsilon_1 \ll 1$, i.e., the scale factor solution is near de-Sitter and remains similar for a sufficient e-folding number.
-By using these conditions, one can approximate the background equations as the slow-roll equations and these are given as
+where $E_I\equiv f_{I}^2(\omega_{I}+6f_{I,\phi}^2)$.
+The slow-roll conditions are These conditions ensure the first slow-roll parameter $\epsilon^I_1 \ll 1$, i.e., the scale factor solution is near de-Sitter and remains similar for a sufficient e-folding number.
+By using these conditions, one can approximate the background equations \eqref{eq:back00} and \eqref{eq:eqnfield} as